VatsalSy/comphy_vscode_themes/theme-base/README.md

 # Theme Build System

-This directory contains the base configuration files used to generate the Gruvbox Crisp theme variants, eliminating duplication and ensuring consistency.
+This directory contains the base configuration files used to generate the CoMPhy Gruvbox theme variants, eliminating duplication and ensuring consistency.

 ## Structure